LauraRuis/msa/Scripts/README.md

 # Experiment Scripts

 This folder contains all scripts to run the experiments in the paper.
+All the scripts can be used both to train and to test by setting the mode to `train` or `test`.

 ## Run locally
 For both the baseline and the modular model the commands to run directly on your machine are in `all_experiments.sh` in the respective folders.